top of page

 • 3 min read

 In today’s fast-moving UK business environment, every second counts.
-Learning and using macOS keyboard shortcuts is a simple yet powerful way to boost productivity, minimise workflow friction, and get more done with less effort.
-From composing emails and switching between apps to navigating spreadsheets with ease, these 20 essential keyboard shortcuts can help professionals work smarter—not harder.
+Learning and using macOS keyboard shortcuts is a simple yet powerful way to boost productivity, minimize workflow friction, and accomplish more with less effort.
+From composing emails and switching between apps to navigating spreadsheets seamlessly, these 20 essential keyboard shortcuts can help professionals work smarter—not harder.

 keyboard shortcuts mac